deis/workflow/docs/src/using-deis/using-docker-images.md

  * The port must be listening for a HTTP connection
  * A default CMD must be specified for running the container

-!!! note
-    Docker images which expose more than one port will hit [issue 1156][].

 ## Create an Application